 Listen to the 911 Call

-Concluding that it was an intentional act designed to kill her children, Sheriff’s investigators arrested Wilkerson Today, Friday March 7, 2014 on three counts of attempted 1st-degree murder and three counts of child abuse.
 Wilkerson was arrested at Halifax Health Medical Center in Daytona Beach, where she had been taken on Tuesday for a mental health evaluation.
-After investigators finish processing her, Wilkerson will be booked into the Volusia County Branch Jail in Daytona Beach and held without bond.
+Wilkerson was booked into the Volusia County Branch Jail in Daytona Beach and held without bond.

-Ebony Wilkerson attempted to kill her three children and herself om March 4, 2014.
+Wilkerson attempted to kill her three children and herself on March 4, 2014.

 On Wednesday, the Sheriff’s Office was brought in to assume the lead role in the investigation.
 The agency made arrangements to have the two oldest children interviewed so investigators could get a more detailed account of what had taken place.
 Those interviews described a terrifying ordeal inside the minivan.

 One of the children said that Wilkerson had locked the doors, put the windows up, and then drove into the ocean while saying she was doing it to “keep all of us safe.”
 The oldest child grabbed the steering wheel and unsuccessfully tried to steer the vehicle away from the water.

 During an interview with a Sheriff’s investigator, a witness who helped with the rescue reported seeing a child on Wilkerson’s lap and the two were fighting for control of the steering wheel.
 One of the children pushed the power button to lower the windows and the children started screaming for help.
 Their yelling attracted bystanders, and when they approached the vehicle, Wilkerson told them everyone was O.K.
 However, the children were screaming that their mother was trying to kill them.